-Over Western Australia the strongest cold fronts should occur about 30 April to 4 May, 7 May to 11 May, and 13 May to 17 May.
+Over Western Australia the strongest cold fronts should occur about 16 October to 20 October, 8 November to 12 November, and 12 November to 16 November.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.

 In this deterministic framework the skill of the forecast tends to decrease with time, however the forecasts are updated daily to provide the latest estimates of rainfall probability out to 28 days.

 Further attempts will be made today to secure the flooded Myer redevelopment site in Hobart's central business district.

 South Australian River Murray irrigators have seen their second water allocation increase within a month.

 Southeastern Australia is in for a wooly few days next week as forecast models begin to jump on the cut-off low bandwagon.